Apply Now for 2025

 Lee is also interested in quantitative methodology for longitudinal data and has expertise in four general areas of advanced statistics: including mixture modeling (often referred to as the “person-centered approach”), structural equation modeling, categorical data analysis, and techniques for handling missing data.

-To reference the work of Jungeun Olivia Lee online, we ask that you directly quote their work where possible and attribute it to “Jungeun Olivia Lee, a faculty member at the USC Suzanne Dworak-Peck School of Social Work” (LINK: https://dworakpeck.usc.edu).
+To reference the work of Jungeun Olivia Lee online, we ask that you directly quote their work where possible and attribute it to “Jungeun Olivia Lee, faculty at the USC Suzanne Dworak-Peck School of Social Work” (LINK: https://dworakpeck.usc.edu).

 Education